Broadband Terms & Conditions – UK

 In addition, we monitor customers who use the most bandwidth and whose usage is having a negative effect on other customers.
 Customers who breach the Usage Cap or who regularly download large amounts at peak times will have restrictions placed on their accounts to reduce their download speeds at peak times.
 Only a small number of customers will be affected by this, typically fewer than 5%.
 We remove these restrictions when our network is not busy.

-Please note that this Network Management Policy does not apply to Sky Broadband Everyday Lite, Sky Broadband Unlimited or fibre optic Sky Broadband.
+Please note that this Network Management Policy does not apply to Sky Broadband Lite, Sky Broadband Unlimited, Sky Broadband Unlimited Pro or Sky Fibre Broadband.

 ACCEPTABLE USE POLICY